Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

 .. versionadded:: 2.12

-Once you've executed this code in Jupyter Notebook, all subsequent positional calculations for this reservoir in slot D2 will be adjusted 0.1 mm to the right, 0.2 mm to the back, and 0.3 mm up.
+Once you've executed this code in Jupyter Notebook, all subsequent positional calculations for this reservoir in slot 2 will be adjusted 0.1 mm to the right, 0.2 mm to the back, and 0.3 mm up.

-Remember, you should only add ``.set_offset()`` commands to protocols run outside of the Opentrons App.
+Remember, you should only add ``set_offset()`` commands to protocols run outside of the Opentrons App.
 And you should follow the behavior of Labware Position Check, i.e., *do not* reuse offset measurements unless they apply to the *same labware* in the *same deck slot* on the *same robot*.

 .. warning::

 	Improperly reusing offset data may cause your robot to move to an unexpected position or crash against other labware, which can lead to incorrect protocol execution or damage your equipment.
-The same applies when running protocols with ``.set_offset()`` commands in the Opentrons App.
+The same applies when running protocols with ``set_offset()`` commands in the Opentrons App.
 When in doubt: run Labware Position Check again and update your code!

 Using Custom Labware
 --------------------